Ms Brett Torossi (Chairperson)

 Deidre Wilson represents the Director National Parks and Wildlife under s.6(1)(b) of the

 Historic and Cultural Heritage Act 1995.
-Deidre is a Deputy Secretary within the Department of Primary Industries, Parks, Water and Environment which is responsible for the sustainable management, protection and promotion of Tasmania's natural and cultural assets to help build a strong and economically vibrant State.
+Deidre is a Deputy Secretary within the Department of Natural Resources and Environment Tasmania, which is responsible for the sustainable management, protection and promotion of Tasmania's natural and cultural assets to help build a strong and economically vibrant State.
 Deidre’s current role involves oversight of the Natural and Cultural Heritage Division of the Department.
 Deidre is a member of the Department’s Executive leadership team and has extensive experience in policy development and implementation.

 Genevieve Lilley is an architect practising in Tasmania and NSW.
 After eight years working with British architect Sir David Chipperfield (and collaborating with renowned British heritage architect Julian Harrap), she opened her own practice in London in 1999, in Sydney in 2005, and in Hobart in 2013.
 She lives in Hobart and runs a small practice specialising in a range of odd and unique projects, mostly involving the adaptive re-use of historic buildings for modern life.
 She sat on the Diocesal Advisory Committee for the Care of Churches for Greater London 2000-2002, and was Chair of the Living Room Theatre 2014-2019.
 She sat on the NSW Heritage Committee, and the AIA National Gender Equity Committee for the period 2017-2019.
 She judged the NSW AIA awards in 2009 and 2011, the National DIA jury in 2015, and chaired the TAS AIA Awards jury in 2017.
 Genevieve is also the designer for award-winning jewellery, and writes for Houses Magazine,